IamSureshRa/IamSureshRa/README.md

 ### About Me:

-I’ve been Building & Transforming IT Infrastructure for 18 Years Seasoned & skilled Architect for Cloud and Datacenter.
-Quicklearner, absorb any new technology and tailor as needed in Greenfield deployments and Transformations.
+I'm an IT Infrastructure Architect for Cloud and Datacenter.
+I’ve been Building & Transforming IT Infrastructure for about 18 Years.
+I can quickly master any new technology and tailor it as needed in Greenfield deployments and Transformations.

 - 🔭 I’m currently working on ...
 Azure, Azure DevOps, Ansible Automation Platform, Terraform, CAF, GitHub, GitHub Actions
 - 🌱 I’m currently learning ...
 All of the above and containers